 Plug a Telecaster into a beat-up tweed Fender Deluxe amplifier, turn it up to 12 and get in touch with your twang.

-With the 20 foot long theatre curtains in the barn pulled back to make full use of the high-ceiling acoustics, bring out your inner Bonham slamming some drums.
+With the 20 foot long theatre curtains pulled back to make full use of the barn's high-ceiling acoustics, bring out your inner Bonham slamming some drums.
 Put a mic up in the loft and hit record.
-Back in the control room behind the big MCI console, push up the faders and listen to what those drums sound like recorded onto 2" 16 track tape at 15 inches per second.
+Back in the control room behind the MCI console, push up the faders and listen to what those drums sound like recorded onto 2" 16 track tape at 15 inches per second.
 It'll spoil you.

 Put some wood in the stove and mic up your acoustic guitar.

 Turn down the lights and dig deep.
 Let it bring out the best in you.
 If you show up, you won't be let down.